Dental Crowns Chicago Loop, IL

 Can dental crowns fall out?

-Yes, dental crowns can come loose due to tooth damage or decay.
-During your bi-annual routine dental visits at our Chicago dentist office, Dr. Stein or Dr. Brand will monitor the condition of your dental crown.
+Dr. Brand will monitor the condition of your dental crown during your bi-annual routine dental visits.
 If you notice any changes in the fit or comfort of your crown, please contact us right away.
 We will help you schedule an appointment as soon as possible.

 Am I a candidate for dental crowns?